fluxcd/website/content/en/legacy/flux/tutorials/driving-flux.md

+---
+type: docs
-# Automations, locks and annotations
+title: Automations, locks and annotations
+weight: 40
+---

 In this tutorial we want to get a better feel for what we can do with Flux.
 We won't spend too much time with getting it up and running, so let's